blockmason/link-workshop/activity3/activity3b.md

-# Deploy and interact with your Lending DApp on a public test network
+# Deploy and interact with your Lending app on a public test network
 ## Goal
-In this activity, we will deploy our lending Smart Contract from the previous activity to the public Ropsten network and interact with it using our web DApp.
+In this activity, we will deploy our lending smart contract from the previous activity to the public Ropsten network and interact with it using our web app.

 ## Exercise
 This activity will require you to:
-* Use Truffle's `HDWalletProvider` and Infura (https://infura.io) to deploy your smart contract to the public `ROPSTEN` test network
+* Use Truffle's `HDWalletProvider` and Infura (https://infura.io) to deploy your smart contract to the public `Ropsten` test network
-* Use `web3.eth.sendTransaction` as in Activity 1 to send Ether from our web DApp.
+* Use `web3.eth.sendTransaction` as in Activity 2 to send ETH using our web app.

 ### Setup
 > You will need to install Truffle's `HDWalletProvider` and configure it in your `truffle.js` file.
 Installaction and configuration instructions can be found here: https://truffleframework.com/tutorials/using-infura-custom-provider#configure-your-truffle-project.

-Remember to do this in your `lending-app` folder.
+> Remember to do this in your `lending-app` folder.
 Note: you will also need your Infura Ropsten API key/token again.

 > In your Terminal, create an environment variable for your account's mnenomic that you get from your Rosten MetaMask account. **Note** - you can find the mnenomic from your account Settings -> Reveal Seed Words.
 ```